 St Ignatius Parish offers First Holy Communion for those children who are in year four or above and have received the sacraments of Baptism and Confirmation.
-First Holy Communion is usually celebrated in our parish in the second term of the school year.
+First Holy Communion is usually celebrated in our parish in the Term 2 of the school year.
 Preparation for this sacrament is parish-based and family-focussed.

 Once a year St Ignatius Parish invites children in Year 4 and above, who have completed their Sacrament of Confirmation, to enrol to receive the Sacrament of First Eucharist.